ullasjos/squirrel/README.md

 192.168.56.109 local.sqbox
 to your local machine's host entry

-type http://local.sqbox in your address bar
+type http://local.sqbox in your address bar and the site will be up.

+You can always change the configuration settings like host and target folder, IPs etc in config.yaml file - https://github.com/ullasjos/squirrel/blob/master/VagrantBox/puphpet/config.yaml